vivrk2989/IaC_ansible_Vivek/README.md

 ```

+- YML script to install nodejs in our web server
 ```

-#Yml file to create a playbook to set up nodejs and get app running
 ---
 - hosts: web